-Additional guidance for clubs with teams competing in the men's National League System here and/or the Women's Football Pyramid tiers 3 to 6 can be found .
+Additional guidance for clubs with teams competing in the men's National League System can be found here and/or the Women's Football Pyramid tiers 3 to 6 can be found here.

-This guidance should be read in conjunction with the Government's latest Covid-19 guidance and is based on the Government's framework for a return to recreational team sport, which can be read here.
+It should be read in conjunction with the Government's latest Covid-19 guidance and is based on the Government's framework for a return to recreational team sport, which can be read here.

-In outdoor competitive training and matches, physical contact is allowed, but for all other activity (e.g. warm-ups/cool-downs) the Government guidance on social distancing should be observed.
+In indoor and outdoor competitive training and matches, physical contact is allowed, but for all other activity (e.g. warm-ups/cool-downs) the Government guidance on social distancing should be observed.
 You can read them here, but two-metre social distancing should be observed where possible.
 Where not possible, 'one-metre plus' distancing should be observed.
-You can read about the specific football situations when social-distancing still applies from page 7 onwards.
+You can read about the specific football situations when social distancing still applies in this guidance document.

 The guidance you are reading is FOR ALL - players, coaches, club officials, club welfare officers, match officials, league officials, volunteers, parents/carers, spectators.
-It is also for clubs and football facility providers and should be read in conjunction with the updated additional guidance 'For providers of indoor and outdoor football facilities, including clubs' which is available here.
+It is also for clubs and football facility providers and should be read in conjunction with the updated additional guidance for 'Providers of indoor and outdoor football facilities' which is available here.

-Should Government guidance change, The FA guidance will be updated accordingly.
+Should Government guidance change in response to the current Covid-19 Alert Level, The FA guidance will be updated accordingly.

-In the meantime, please remember anyone who is deemed vulnerable in respect of Covid-19 is reminded to follow the Government's guidance, only returning to football when it's right for them to do so.
+In the meantime, anyone who is deemed vulnerable in respect of Covid-19 is reminded to follow the Government's guidance, only returning to football when it's right for them to do so.
 There is no pressure to return.
 Everyone's health, wellbeing and safety are the priorities.